Birmingham Science Park Aston: Serendip incubator

-This new concept in incubation will ensure iCentrumTM is a lighthouse, promoting and driving Birmingham’s Smart City agenda.
-The Serendip space will strike a balance between order and chaos, with proactive and energetic management used to catalyse interaction between start-ups, SMEs, public sector organisations and large corporates to drive delivery of innovative new products and services.

 History

 Birmingham Science Park Aston is owned by Birmingham Technology Ltd., which was jointly owned by Lloyds TSB, Birmingham City Council and Aston University, until 2008.
 During 2008 there was restructuring, and the science park is now wholly owned by Birmingham City Council.
 Aston University continue to sit on the board and provide services such as management support and equity capital to firms at the science park.
 The science park was opened in 1983 and was designed to overcome the reluctance of London-based firms to invest outside of South East England.

 The first building to be opened was the Business and Innovation Centre, in 1983 by Prince Philip, Duke of Edinburgh.
 The building was refurbished in 1994.
 Within one year, there were fifteen companies on site and ten years later, there were 80 companies on site.
 By 2001, there were 1,400 employees and 110 companies on site.
 Visitors to the site included then-Prime Minister Margaret Thatcher in 1985, Prince Edward, Duke of Kent in the same year, Charles, Prince of Wales in 1988, European Commissioner Bruce Milan in 1989, Jeremy Morse in 1990, chairman of the TSB Group Plc.
 Nicholas Goodison in 1992, Patricia Hewitt in 2001, Digby Jones, Frederick Crawford and former Polish Prime Minister Jerzy Buzek.